Travel sustainably in the Lahti Region

 Hotels and cottages must comply with strict regulations in order to receive environmental certification.
 These include sustainable waste management, water and energy consumption and environmentally friendly suppliers.

 Short distances and well-maintained bike and pedestrian paths make walking and cycling an appealing alternative when getting around Lahti.
 The Lahti region also offers great cycling routes!
+The Lahti region’s public transport buses have the lowest emissions in Finland.

 Seven environmental facts about Lahti